Jerviston

 Jerviston is a country estate on the north-eastern edge of the Scottish town of Motherwell in North Lanarkshire which is now occupied by Colville Park Country Club.

 The estate was once the location of a small castle (Laird's House) constructed in the 15th century, owned by the family of Robert Baillie.
-It was said to be very similar in design to Kingencleugh Castle.
+It was said by Jamesy Cotter to be very similar in design to Kingencleugh Castle.
 In the late 18th century the famed architects James and Robert Adam were commissioned to design a new country house adjacent to the older buildings.
 Jerviston was later purchased by the Colville family whose steelmaking plants in the area transformed Motherwell from a small village into a bustling industrial town in the late 19th century.
 After the death of David Colville Snr, the estate was gifted to the employees of the steel works and turned into a public park for the benefit of local people.
 A country club featuring a golf course and bowling greens was established in 1923.

 In the 1960s, the 18th-century Jerviston House was demolished and replaced by a new club house with modern facilities – today the Colville Park club hosts events such as weddings there.
 Around the same time, what remained of the 15th-century castle – which had become dilapidated – was also torn down.

 The football grounds were home to Colville Park A.F.C., a successful amateur club which began life in the 1960s as a works team for the Colville steelworks at Ravenscraig and Dalzell.
 However, in 2017 a dispute with the country club over fees led to the team relocating matches and hospitality to other parts of the town, although they retained the name.